JAVIER UANINI

 Construction & logistics

 In the construction sector, Javier has led projects involving project management dashboards, real-time field reporting apps, and inventory tracking systems that bridge the gap between office and jobsite.
-More recently, the team delivered a distributor web portal for Bari that streamlined order processing and reduced manual data entry by over 60%.
+The team delivered a distributor web portal for Bari that streamlined order processing and reduced manual data entry by over 60%.

 Preferred stack

 For modern web products, the team's go-to stack is React + Next.js + Node.js deployed to Vercel.
-This combination gives them fast iteration cycles, strong SEO out of the box (thanks to SSR/ISR), and a deployment workflow that eliminates most DevOps overhead.
+This combination delivers fast iteration cycles, strong SEO out of the box thanks to SSR/ISR, and a deployment workflow that eliminates most DevOps overhead.
 For mobile, the team works with React Native, Swift, and Kotlin depending on the project's constraints.
 Backend services frequently run on Node.js with TypeScript, Express or NestJS, PostgreSQL, and Redis.

-More client stories: browse our full case study library.
+More client stories: browse our full case study library, including SUR Technology Holdings for fintech-scale delivery.

 Why Córdoba, Argentina